Skip to main content

 What do we need to do if children are likely to use our IoT products or services?

-You must also consider whether you need to conform to the Children’s code.
-The code applies to relevant ‘information society services’, which broadly cover any service normally provided for remuneration, at a distance, by electronic means and at the individual request of a recipient of services.
+Many IoT products and services involve the provision of ‘information society services’ (ISS).
+An ISS is any service that is normally provided for remuneration, at a distance, by electronic means, at the individual request of a recipient of services.
+For IoT, examples include products or services:

 If you provide electronic toys or products that do not connect to the internet, and only store personal information within the product itself, you may not need to conform to the code – for example, if any personal information they process is only stored on the product itself.
 However, even in cases where you don’t collect information from the devices, you must still follow a data protection by design approach when you make them.